danielrichman/strict-rfc3339/README.md

    and the ymd in the tuple, but that should be OK.
 It does not perform much validation at all.
  - monthrange: gives the number of days in a (year, month).
-I checked and (atleast in my copy of python 2.6) the function used for leap years is identical to the one specified in RFC3339.
+I checked and (at least in my copy of python 2.6) the function used for leap years is identical to the one specified in RFC3339.

 Notes